Kron4ek/Conty/README.md

 This is an easy to use compressed unprivileged Linux container packed into a single executable that works on most Linux distros.
 It's designed to be as simple and user-friendly as possible.
 You can use it to run any applications, including games (Vulkan and OpenGL).

-In its default configuration it includes, among others, these apps: `Wine-GE, Steam, Lutris, PlayOnLinux, GameHub, Minigalaxy, Legendary, Bottles, MultiMC, MangoHud, RetroArch, PPSSPP, PCSX2, OBS Studio, OpenJDK, Firefox`.
+In its default configuration it includes, among others, these apps: `Wine-GE, Steam, Lutris, PlayOnLinux, GameHub, Minigalaxy, Legendary, Bottles, MultiMC, MangoHud, Gamescope, RetroArch, PPSSPP, PCSX2, OBS Studio, OpenJDK, Firefox`.
 You can install any other applications or run locally installed apps.

 Besides, Conty supports true filesystem and X11 sandboxing, so you can even use it to isolate applications.